 We also know that many of you were not.
 This surely includes some of you who do fit in this group but don’t realize it; it also includes those of you whose gifts aren’t those that our culture sees fit to describe as such, even if you might be very highly gifted in some way that makes Dabrowski’s theory particularly intriguing to you.

 The thing is, “gifted” isn’t a very descriptive term.
 Semantically, all it suggests is that you have something socially desirable.
 But we understand that, when lacking qualifiers like “athletically” or “socially,” this refers to being “smart,” and of course, being “smart” is something everyone wants to be.
 The theory of multiple intelligences let us know that there are many ways to be “smart,” but we still hold up above all the type of being smart that leads to good grades in school.
 Nowadays, some people even argue that you should be stripped of the term “gifted” as an adult if you fail to become “eminent,” which would essentially mean that none of the kids in my gifted program were gifted after all.
 Oops.

 Of course, we at Third Factor don’t think there’s any “oops” at all.
 What if there really is a group of people out there whose experience of life is different from the norm—and similar to each other’s—because of their neurology?
-The popularity of OE in the gifted community suggests that traditional IQ tests were reasonably good at picking out these types, even if it failed to identify them all, and even if many of those identified stubbornly refused to pursue eminence.
+The popularity of OE in the gifted community suggests that traditional IQ tests were reasonably good at picking out these people, even if many of those identified stubbornly refused to pursue eminence.

 The Weird Brains of the Abstract Intense